 Effectiveness for seizures

-Clinical studies have found Diastat to be effective for stopping or reducing seizure symptoms when given at the start of a seizure episode.
-The drug also helped prevent seizures for several hours after being administered.
+Clinical studies have found that Diastat effectively stops or reduces seizure symptoms when given at the start of a seizure episode.
+The drug also helps prevent seizures for several hours after administration.

 Additionally, the Epilepsy Foundation recommends Diastat as an as-needed treatment for refractory epilepsy in people who need additional seizure control.